 Click next.
-Give the audience a name and select an icon, then scroll down and check the boxes to sync the audience with Facebook ads and/or Google ads.
+Give the audience a name and select an icon, then scroll down and check the boxes to sync the audience with Meta Business.

 Click Create to complete the audience setup

-Your source audience will need to include at least 100 people from a single country, and it is recommended that it contains at least 1,000 people.
+Your source audience will need to include at least 100 people from a single country, with a total audience of at least 1,000 being optimal.
 It can include up to 50,000 people.
 You can create up to 500 lookalike audiences from a single source audience, so this effort will not be wasted.

 Now, you can set up your lookalike audiences by following the instructions below.

 Setting up a lookalike audience in Meta Business Suite

 Open up Meta Business Suite and follow these steps: